smallwat3r/rpi-gardener/pico/README.md

 Connect the Pico to the RPi via USB cable.

-From the RPi, install the requirements:
+From the RPi, install the MicroPython tooling:

     make mpdeps

-Use `mpremote` to connect to the Pico and install the `ssd1306` lib:

-    mpremote a0
+### First-time setup

+1. Install MicroPython on the Pico if not already done:
+   - Hold BOOTSEL button while plugging in USB
+   - Download the `.uf2` file from https://micropython.org/download/RPI_PICO/
+   - Copy it to the mounted drive

+2. Install the `ssd1306` display library:

-    mpremote mip install ssd1306
+       uv run mpremote mip install ssd1306

-Copy `main.py` to the Pico:
+3. Copy `main.py` to the Pico:

-    mpremote cp pico/main.py :main.py
+       uv run mpremote cp pico/main.py :main.py

+4. Restart the Pico to start the script:

+       uv run mpremote soft-reset

+5. Verify it's working (should see JSON output every 2 seconds):

+       cat /dev/ttyACM0

+   Example output:

+       {"plant-1": 45.2, "plant-2": 67.8, "plant-3": 52.1}

+The script auto-runs on boot, so unplugging and replugging the Pico will restart it automatically.

 ## Configuration